UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Apptainer-Examples/README.md

 > ⚠️This examples repository is being actively updated to reflect the apptainer changes.
 Pardon our mess.⚠️

+All examples using ```apptainer``` directly on the command line need to be done in [an interactive session on a compute node](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-interactive-jobsInteractiveJobs).
+If you get an error saying ```apptainer: command not found```, you're likely on a login node.

 ## Pulls

 ### [Hello World](Hello-World)